Mare Island April 2017

 |dry dock crane||during WWII, a bee hive of activity||dry dock|

 |European hydrofoil in for repair||Coast Guard cutter also||very old looking building||Palm trees|

 |Napa River at Vallejo||more misc.||endless variety of old buildings|

 Carrie drove us to Benicia's pleasant waterfront where we found a great little coffee stop.
 Later we dined at her favorite Thai place in Martinez.

 |Straits from Benicia||Martinez and Mount Diablo||Gidget||Kitty|

 Carrie is well situated on Mare Island and it was great to experience Bay Area air quality again, overnight.
-I left my window wide open all night, facing into a strong wind.
+I left my window open all night, facing into a strong wind.
 It was very comfortable...